-To modify a user group:
+- ► To modify a user group:

-- 1. Click the desired user group's
+- 1. Click the desired user group's Edit button.

-- Make necessary changes to the information shown.
-See User Groups (on page 182).
+- 2. Make necessary changes to the information shown.
+See User Groups (on page 184).

 - 3. Click Save.

-To delete a user group:
+- To delete a user group:

-- 🛗 Delete Click the desired user group's button. - A confirmation message appears.
+- 1. Click the desired user group's button.

+- 2. A confirmation message appears.

-If any user will not be able to log in after losing this user group, the confirmation message shows a warning similar to the following diagram.
+- If any user will not be able to log in after losing this user group, the confirmation message shows a warning similar to the following diagram.
 This is because the selected user group is the only user group that one or some of the group members have.